DO YOU REALLY NEED A COLLEGE DEGREE?

 PUBLIC SERVICE LOAN FORGIVENESS

-Help public servants -- including teachers, nurses, and veterans -- take advantage of
+Help public servants -- including teachers, nurses, and veterans -- take

 Public Service Loan Forgiveness (PSLF).

 PSLF cancels the balance of a borrower's federal student loan debt after he or she has served full-time in a public service role for 10 years, while making on-time qualifying loan payments each month.
 Among the new materials is an employment certification form that allows borrowers to keep track of eligible employment and payments.
 Also, the new materials allow borrowers to find out, today, if their job and loan payments will qualify them for loan forgiveness in the future, as well as how many payments they have left to submit.